-Activity 1 - Mnemonics
+Activity 1: Mnemonics

-In the Memory & Mnemonics seminar, your presenter introduced you to a memory skill called mnemonics.
-Realistically, you are not going to use mnemonics to memorize all of your notes - it would be very time consuming.
-Mnemonics are a great system to use to memorize the information and areas of your notes that you struggle to remember.
+In the Memory Mnemonics workshop, your presenter introduced you to a memory skill called mnemonics.
+Realistically, you are not going to use mnemonics to memorise all of your notes - it would be very time consuming.
+Mnemonics are a great system to use to memorise the information and areas of your notes that you struggle to remember.
 This will provide you with a safety net so that you are less likely to forget anything in the exam room.

 Let's start with an easy example.
-In the Memory & Mnemonics seminar, your presenter used the example of matching random words to the rhyming words from the mnemonic system, so let's start with a similar example.
+In the Memory Mnemonics workshop, your presenter used the example of matching random words to the rhyming words from the mnemonic system, so let's start with a similar example.
 Have a look over the words on the next page and make an image by combining the random word with the rhyming mnemonic word.
 The first one has been done for you:

-Mnemonics - Activity 1
+Activity 1: